 - Up Close and Personal: Living with a Legend - by Devon Kundel and Marian Sheehan, of two of important leaders in the treatment of stuttering, Dean Williams and Joseph Sheehan and Jane Fraser about Catherine Hull Van Riper, who was the wife of Charles Van Riper for ISAD 2006

 - Brochure from the Sheehan Clinic which closed April 2006 after 56 years of serving people who stutter.

-Early thoughts about stuttering
+Early books and chapters - thoughts about stuttering

 - Ulrich Natke's project of Tables of Contents for several historical books about stuttering